megangrow/Separated-APS-Beamline-Alignment/readme.md

 4. Center pin: Automates pin alignment and verification using motor control, image processing, and segmentation.

 All functions used more than once can be found in *utils.py* in the tools folder.
 This allows for easier maintenance of code and reduces repetition.
 All parameters can be found in *config.py*.
 By reading and overwriting parameters through this centralized file, we ensure consistency across modules without needing to pass excessive parameters throughout the code.

+## Adapting at APS
+After ssh-ing into an APS-hosted machine, set up the motors and camera to match those being used at the beamline and run the program in the same way.
+Testing is in progress and further motor calibration will most likely be needed.

 ## Running the Server
 This server can be run by typing 'align sample' into the Cline terminal.